The order of convergence in the averaging principle for slow-fast systems of stochastic evolution equations in Hilbert spaces: Fast motion

-for every $s>0$, $u,v_1,v_2 \in K$.\\ Finally similarly to before by \eqref{eq:continuity_semigroup_fast_comp_phi_bounded} for $s>0$ we have:
+for every $s>0$, $v_1,v_2 \in K$.\\ Finally similarly to before by \eqref{eq:continuity_semigroup_fast_comp_phi_bounded} for $s>0$ we have:

-for every $u \in H,v \in K$, $\phi \in B_B(K)$. \end{proof} Now we study the mixing properties of the semigroup of the fast motion.
-To this purpose define for $0 \leq s \leq t \leq \infty$, $u \in H,v \in K$
+for every $v \in K$, $\phi \in B_B(K)$. \end{proof} Now we study the mixing properties of the semigroup of the fast motion.
+To this purpose define for $0 \leq s \leq t \leq \infty$, $v \in K$

-Then a classical consequence of lemmas \ref{lemma:moments_fast_motion}, \ref{lemma:convergence_equilibrium} is the following mixing result whose proof is the same of \cite[lemma 3.2]{Cerrai_normal_dev} for fixed $u$ and is reported in the appendix for completeness. \begin{lemma} There exists $C>0$ such that
+Then a classical consequence of Lemmas \ref{lemma:moments_fast_motion}, \ref{lemma:convergence_equilibrium} is the following mixing result whose proof is the same of \cite[Lemma 3.2]{Cerrai_normal_dev} and is reported in the appendix for completeness. \begin{lemma} There exists $C>0$ such that